wfischer42/face-shield/README.md

 Prusa's files were released under the non-open source CC by SA NC license.

 # Semantic Versioning
-**Any version of these designs below v1.0 have not been validated and are not considered safe to use in a clinical setting.**
+**Any version of these designs below v1.0 (including pre-release) have not been validated and are not considered safe to use in a clinical setting.**

 We regularly update and improve our designs.
 To make sure you're using the most recent design files, check out [our releases](https://github.com/make4covid/face-shield/releases) and download the latest version if you don't have it already!